grumat/glossy-msp430/BMP430/docs/SPI Case Study.md

 Reset TAP to device id read |   810 µs |     540 µs
 Ready to Connect            |  7.25 ms |    6.84 ms

-> **Note:** Database lookup takes typical 6.1 ms, that represents most of the time until
+> **Note:** Database lookup takes typical 6.1 ms, that represents most of the consumed
-> the firmware is ready to connect.
+> time until the firmware is ready to connect.
 > SPI communication proves to be the best option, even with the additional bogus bits
 > required for alignment.
 > Note that ST-Link clones cannot be used this way as there are no internal connection
 > required for the timer.

+> **Note 2:** I will develop a read memory benchmark routine to obtain a more
+> expressive result.